jhallen/exorsim/README.md

 	unasm	This is a stand-alone 6800 disassember

+	imdx	Utility to extract disk images from .imd files

 Right now the exbug.bin and swtbug.bin files must be in the current directory.